AaronRuizMoraUK/DirectX11-Course/README.md

 - Use mouse to rotate and pitch the camera.
 - Use mouse wheel to speed up/down camera movement.

+Lighting controls:

+- Use `1` to `5` to change the color of the light.
+- Use `R` to set the lighting direction to the current look-at direction of the camera.

 ## Engine Architecture

 The engine is divided in multiple projects.